shopjs/shop.js/README.md

 # Shop.js  [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![NPM version][npm-image]][npm-url]  [![Gitter chat][gitter-image]][gitter-url]
 Shop.js is a front-end framework for ecommerce powered by [Hanzo][hanzo].
-Built on top of [Riot][riot], it supports a fully customizable look and feel with many built-in reactive components.
+It has a fully customizable look and feel with many built-in reactive components.

 ## Examples
 You can see a great example of Shop.js in action at [stoned.audio](https://stoned.audio).
-It powers the complete shopping experience from their referral program and user signup flows to checkout and customer portal.
+It powers the complete shopping experience from their referral program and user signup to checkout and customer portal.

 ## Containers and Controls